preetam-sharma85/Modern-Landing-Page/README.md

-You can view site live by clicking the below link: https://preetam-sharma85.github.io/Modern-Landing-Page/
+You can view site live by clicking the link: https://preetam-sharma85.github.io/Modern-Landing-Page/